HGMEM: Hypergraph-based Working Memory to Improve Multi-step RAG for Long-Context Complex Relational Modeling: Related Work

 \subsection{RAG with Structured Knowledge Index}

-There is a long line of work that studies managing extended corpora through structured knowledge indexing to enhance RAG.
-Though different from our focus on working memory mechanism, these work can be viewed as building structured (and static) long-term memory before actually tackling user queries, thus are relevant.
-Specifically, tree-structured methods, such as RAPTOR~\citep{DBLP:conf/iclr/SarthiATKGM24}, T-RAG~\citep{DBLP:journals/corr/abs-2402-07483}, and TreeRAG~\citep{DBLP:conf/acl/TaoXCHX25}, organize text chunks or entity hierarchies, enabling multi-level or bidirectional retrieval to enhance context integration.
-Another line of research focuses on building graph-structured index to flexibly represent knowledge for enhancing RAG systems~\citep{DBLP:conf/acl/XuLYZ24,DBLP:journals/corr/abs-2404-16130,DBLP:journals/corr/abs-2410-05779,DBLP:journals/corr/abs-2510-05520}.
-For example, GraphRAG~\citep{DBLP:journals/corr/abs-2404-16130} and LightRAG~\citep{DBLP:journals/corr/abs-2410-05779} build entity graphs and community-level summaries, or leverage graph-enhanced indexing for dual-level retrieval, leading to improvements in global reasoning, retrieval efficiency, and response diversity.
+A distinct but relevant line of research focuses on managing extended corpora through structured knowledge indexing.
+Unlike working memory, these structures typically serve as static, long-term storage.
+Specifically, tree-structured methods, such as RAPTOR~\citep{DBLP:conf/iclr/SarthiATKGM24}, T-RAG~\citep{DBLP:journals/corr/abs-2402-07483}, and TreeRAG~\citep{DBLP:conf/acl/TaoXCHX25}, organize text chunks or entity hierarchies to enhance context integration through multi-level retrieval.
+Another line of research focuses on building graph-structured indices to represent knowledge for RAG systems~\citep{DBLP:conf/acl/XuLYZ24,DBLP:journals/corr/abs-2404-16130,DBLP:journals/corr/abs-2410-05779,DBLP:journals/corr/abs-2510-05520,chenlegalgraphrag}.
+For example, GraphRAG~\citep{DBLP:journals/corr/abs-2404-16130} and LightRAG~\citep{DBLP:journals/corr/abs-2410-05779} utilize entity graphs and community summaries or leverage graph-enhanced indexing for dual-level retrieval to enhance global reasoning, efficiency, and diversity.
 CAM~\citep{DBLP:journals/corr/abs-2510-05520} proposes a constructivist agentic memory that flexibly assimilates and accommodates input texts within a hierarchical graph.
-Hyper-RAG~\citep{DBLP:journals/corr/abs-2504-08758}, HypergraphRAG~\citep{DBLP:journals/corr/abs-2503-21322} and PropRAG~\citep{DBLP:journals/corr/abs-2504-18070} adopt hypergraph to build their structured knowledge index and design retrieval/search algorithms for query resolving.
-In addition, there are also a range of other memory mechanisms, essentially structured knowledge index, that simulate long contexts or dialog histories as long-term memory to improve RAG systems.
-According to the form of memory representation, they can be basically classified as contextual memory~\citep{DBLP:journals/corr/abs-2310-05029,DBLP:conf/nips/GutierrezS0Y024,DBLP:conf/icml/LeeCFCF24,DBLP:conf/emnlp/LiHGBBLLQLOS024,DBLP:journals/corr/abs-2502-14802} and parametric memory~\citep{DBLP:conf/www/Qian0ZMLD025}.
+Hyper-RAG~\citep{feng2026hyper}, HypergraphRAG~\citep{DBLP:journals/corr/abs-2503-21322} and PropRAG~\citep{DBLP:journals/corr/abs-2504-18070} employ hypergraph-based knowledge index to facilitate complex query resolution.
+Additionally, there are also other memory mechanisms, essentially functioning as structured knowledge index, that simulate long-term memory via contextual~\citep{DBLP:journals/corr/abs-2310-05029,DBLP:conf/nips/GutierrezS0Y024,DBLP:conf/icml/LeeCFCF24,DBLP:conf/emnlp/LiHGBBLLQLOS024,DBLP:journals/corr/abs-2502-14802} or parametric~\citep{DBLP:conf/www/Qian0ZMLD025} representations to manage extended contexts.
+Notably, these approaches build static structured knowledge index during an offline pre-processing stage, lacking the adaptability to form query-specific insights or dynamically update their structures.

-However, these existing studies merely leverage their structured index (or memory) as static storage, which are typically constructed during an offline indexing stage before actually responding to user queries.